aishwaryanr/awesome-generative-ai-guide/README.md

 ---

-## [June 2024] 🔥🔥 Registrations are now open for "Generative AI Genius," a 20-day introductory course based on reels/short videos (no AI background needed!)
+## [June 2024] 🔥🔥 Registrations are now open for "Generative AI Genius,"

+A 20-day introductory course based on reels/short videos (no AI background needed!)
 Check out more information and register here: [link]

 ---